Sareee: WWE (2020–2023)

 On the January 18, 2022, episode of NXT, a vignette aired of Sarray sporting pigtails and dressed in a schoolgirl uniform, explaining that 2021 didn't turn out as she hoped it would.
 She returned to Japan to physically and mentally heal herself, and came across a medallion she got from her grandma, reminding her of where she came from and that she would return to NXT with "new passion and energy".
 Sarray made her in-ring return on the February 1 episode of NXT, where upon making her entrance she appeared backstage wearing the clothing she wore in her return promotional vignette, then entered the ring area dressed in a new wrestling outfit and a different hair style thanks to her grandmother's medallion with transforming powers, defeating Kayla Inlay.
 On the February 25 episode of NXT Level Up, she lost in a match against Elektra Lopez.
-In March, Sarray started a feud with Tiffany Stratton after being attacked by her for rejecting her offer to replace her grandmother's necklace with one that she would give to her, this led them to a match on the March 15 episode of NXT, where Stratton prevented Sarray from transforming and defeated her.
+In March, Sarray started a feud with Tiffany Stratton after being attacked by her for rejecting her offer to replace her grandmother's necklace with one that she would give to her; this led them to a match on the March 15 episode of NXT, where Stratton prevented Sarray from transforming and defeated her.
 Two weeks later, a transformed Sarray distracted Stratton and caused her to lose in a match against Ivy Nile.
 On the April 19 episode of NXT, Sarray fought Stratton in another losing effort.
 On the May 10 episode of NXT, Sarray teamed with Andre Chase and defeated the team of Stratton and Grayson Waller in a mixed tag team match.
 On the June 23 episode of NXT UK, Sarray made her debut on the brand, defeating Nina Samuels.
+On the July 26 episode of NXT, Sarray returned to the United States and confronted NXT Women's Champion Mandy Rose, leading to a match the following week where she lost.
+It was Sarray's last match in the WWE.

-On March 9, 2023 it was reported Sarray would leave WWE and she will be returning to Japan in May.
+On March 9, 2023, it was reported Sarray would leave WWE and would be returning to Japan in May.
 She confirmed her departure on March 13.
+According to a report, her departure was due to issues with the creative direction of her career.

+Sareee-ISM (2023–present)

+Sareee's in-ring return match was at a freelance show named Sareee-ISM in May 2023, where she was defeated by Chihiro Hashimoto in the main event of the show.
+In January 2025 at Sareee-ISM Chapter VI, she lost to Meiko Satomura in the show's main event.
+This would be their final one-on-one match before Satomura's retirement in April.